samir-yagublu/chatiram_back/README.md

-By using npm start command in vs code you can run this code
+npm start

+Runs the app in the development mode.
+You can modify
+Open http://localhost:8800 to view it in your browser.